Felony Defense Attorney in Pompano Beach, FL

 Felony crimes are considered the most severe types of offenses in Florida and throughout the United States.
 A person charged with a felony crime is labeled as a felon, which can significantly impact his or her opportunities for employment, obtain a college loan from the government, obtain a professional license, as well as prohibit them from owning a firearm or voting.
 Committing a felony crime can receive the most severe punishment that includes a fine, jail time for more than a year, or both.
 Not to mention, in the case of some of the most serious crimes, a felony can be punishable by death.

 Felony crime charges are not to be taken lightly.
-If you or someone you know is subject of a criminal investigation for a felony, hiring a felony crime lawyer immediately is imperative.
+If you or someone you know is subject to a criminal investigation for a felony, hiring a felony crime lawyer immediately is imperative.
 If guilty, the consequences can be life-changing for you and your family.

 Felony Crimes in Pompano Beach

 While felony crimes in South Florida went down 8% in 2018, there were still over 280,000 violent and property crimes reported in the first half of 2018.
 Under Florida law, felony crimes are classified as capital or life felonies, both punishable with severe consequences, including death and jail time in state prison.
 Also, Florida’s Three Strikes law punishes those with two or more felony convictions with harsher sentences to incapacitate those more likely to commit crimes.

 Due to South Florida’s growing immigrant population, there is also another way of looking at felony crimes from an immigration standpoint.
 In the case of a U.S.-alien-resident, a felony charge gives the U.S. Immigration and Customs Enforcement Agency a chance to deport resident aliens to their country of origin.

 Types of Felony Crimes

 Felony crimes are divided by what is threatened, whether it was people or property.
 Individual crime types that could be categorized as a felony depending on the circumstances are then divided between these two categories.